Airport Workers Face Significant Hazards on the Job

 Those who work for airlines in Pennsylvania are generally entitled to workers’ compensation for workplace injuries or work-related illnesses.
 Workers’ compensation only provides certain benefits, such as coverage for reasonable and necessary medical expenses related to the workplace injury and partial wage loss compensation; other types of damages such as pain and suffering are not available.

 However, injured workers may be able to recover additional damages through third-party personal injury suits.
 Although employees may not sue their employers personally and must go through the workers’ compensation system (what is legally referred to as their “exclusive remedy”), an exception to this rule exists in situations where an employee’s injuries were caused by someone other than his or her employer.
 If someone other than the employer was at fault for an employee’s injury, that third-party may be liable for damages arising from that injury.
-The Philadelphia law firm, Larry Pitt & Associates, P.C. handles both workers’ compensation and third-party claims throughout Pennsylvania.
+Larry Pitt & Associates, P.C. handles both workers’ compensation and third-party claims throughout Pennsylvania.

 Philadelphia Workers’ Compensation Attorneys at Larry Pitt & Associates, P.C.
 Help Airline Workers Recover Maximum Compensation for their Injuries